 Colonoscopy is a procedure during which, usually under sedation, a tube (endoscope) with a small camera attached is inserted into the rectum and guided through the large bowel to examine its surface for abnormalities.
 The barium enema examination involves passing a white liquid containing barium into the bowel through the rectum and then taking x-rays of the bowel.

-More recently, a new imaging test for examining the bowel has been developed.
-This test is called Computed Tomographic Colonography, which you might see abbreviated as CTC or called ‘virtual colonoscopy’.
-Virtual colonoscopy uses x-rays to take images of the bowel, and creates 3-dimensional pictures to aid diagnosis.
-It does not require barium.
+The SIGGAR trials aimed to examine whether a Computed Tomographic Colonography, which you might see abbreviated as CTC or called ‘virtual colonoscopy’, could be used as an alternative to colonoscopy or barium enema.
+Virtual colonoscopy uses x-rays to take images of the bowel and creates 3-dimensional pictures to aid diagnosis.
+It does not require barium or sedation.

 Prior to the SIGGAR study it was thought likely that virtual colonoscopy was a useful test for examining people with bowel cancer symptoms, and might have some benefits over barium enema and colonoscopy.
 However, the strong evidence that was needed to adopt virtual colonoscopy more widely had not been collected.